 If you have staff, including apprentices, you’d otherwise have to lay off due to the Covid-19 outbreak, the furlough scheme pays a portion of an employee’s salary, up to a maximum of £2,500 a month.

-The CJRS has been extended until 30 September 2021, which was announced in the Chancellor’s Spring Budget.
+The CJRS ended on 30 September 2021, after being extended in the Chancellor’s Spring Budget.

 The furlough scheme gives employees 80 per cent of wages up to a cap of £2,500.